alex-a-soto/alexsoto/building-an-eink-laptop.md

 ## Background
 Since the E Ink Corporation's founding in 1997 and the patenting of its microencapsulated electrophoretic display, or epaper, manufacturers started to incorporate e-ink film into consumer devices. [^eink-founding].
 Some of the first devices were ereaders: The Sony Librie in 2004[^sony] and the Amazon Kindle in 2007 [^kindle].

-Throughout the years, we've seen several eink products and prototypes: eink-film used with larger screens[^dasung25], color[^kaleido], flexible material[^flexible] and most recently have started seeing eink displays used in smartphones and tablets, notably from Hisense and Onyx Boox product lines.
-And while eink has been around for 24 years, we have yet to see a laptop with an eink panel.
+Throughout the years, we've seen several eink products and prototypes: e-ink film used with larger screens[^dasung25], color[^kaleido], flexible material[^flexible] and most recently have started seeing e-ink displays used in smartphones and tablets, notably from Hisense and Onyx Boox product lines.
+And while e-ink has been around for 24 years, we have yet to see a laptop with an e-ink panel.

 ## Why isn't there an E Ink Laptop?
 There have been attempts in the past to create a similar device: Pixel Qi and OLPC[^pixelqi], Boox Typewriter[^boox typewriter], Yoga Book C930[^C930] and ThinkBook Plus[^thinkbook-plus].
 These attempts did not materialize, were discontinued, or were not sufficiently suitable to meet users' demands due to hardware or lack of a cohesive UX/UI paradigm.
-To make matters worse, the E Ink Corporation holds the patents for its eink technology and only licenses its technology to large manufacturers making availability or mass adoption difficult.[^patent]
+To make matters worse, the E Ink Corporation holds the patents for its e-ink technology and only licenses its technology to large manufacturers making availability or mass adoption difficult.[^patent]

-Fortunately, some of the most exciting work and innovation happening today is in the eink modding community[^eink-mechanical].
+Fortunately, some of the most exciting work and innovation happening today is in the e-ink modding community[^eink-mechanical].
 There have been attempts to re-purposing ereaders: as a calendar,[^cal] to display a static image or site[^nyt], Kobo devices running GNU/Linux[^kobo], Amazon Kindle devices repurposed as a development platform[^kindledev], the Remarkable 1 running Parabola[^rm1], and PINE 64 recently announcing a native e-ink single-board computer[^pine64].

-After following the development of eink for some time, I've decided to re-use some of the existing hardware I have and create an eink laptop.
+After following the development of e-ink for some time, I've decided to re-use some of the existing hardware I have and create an e-ink laptop.

 ## Why do you want to build an E Ink laptop?
 From about 6 am to 7 pm, I'm in front of a computer or digital device that's emitting blue light.
 Throughout the day, I'm supporting students, attending meetings, reading documentation, news articles, programming, learning, using emacs and org-mode to capture information, write down thoughts, create tasks, and conversing with my knowledge management system.

-I try to use my eink monitor as much as possible throughout the day to reduce eye strain, fatigue and lessen distractions while intermittently taking breaks.
+I try to use my e-ink monitor as much as possible throughout the day to reduce eye strain, fatigue and lessen distractions while intermittently taking breaks.
 The Dasung monitors go a long way to make this possible when I'm home or in a stationary place.
 Though there are times, I'm not working in front of my desktop or would like to work at a different location.
-The teardown and set-up of my environment when using an eink monitor is somewhat tedious:
+The teardown and set-up of my environment when using an e-ink monitor is somewhat tedious:

 - making adjustments and tweaks to the window manager.
 - adjusting font sizes.
 - changing themes in different applications.

 I am then having to switch the changes back for using a regular LCD for meetings or videos.
 I've already solved some of this by writing some scripts and making adjustments in some applications.
-Still, I would like to design the ground-up experience for using a device with a dedicated eink monitor and reduce friction.
+Still, I would like to design the ground-up experience for using a device with a dedicated e-ink monitor and reduce friction.